 Towards the end of 2016, a start-up company asked us to help generate leads.
 We get it.
 Being the brand new small fish in the large edtech ocean is tough.
 Really tough.
 Thankfully, we like a challenge and this post outlines exactly what we did and how we helped turn our client from small startup into big success in just 7 days.

-In this blog post we look at marketing funnels and sales strategies – register for our free edtech webinar to learn how you can implement these processes in your business!
+In this blog post we look at marketing funnels and sales strategies – download our 8 step teacher to ambassador guide to learn how you can implement these processes in your business!

 What you will learn:

 - How and why we splinter a product

 “We need to think of marketing as relationship building.
 Most sane people wouldn’t ask for a hand in marriage on the first date, but companies seem to think this is okay.
 Edtech companies consistently promote their end goal – the product – when they first encounter a potential customer – without any introduction or niceties first, they go straight in for the kill and then wonder why their conversion rates are crap.
 Stop asking people to marry you on the first date.”